 Major subcontractors are normally expected to provide reports to the project that contain all elements of EV information in support of customer reporting requirements.
 This includes BCWS, BCWP, ACWP, associated schedule and cost variances, budget at completion, EAC, variances at completion, and analysis of all variances designated as significant.
-For minor subcontractors, the project is expected to generate this information based on information gathered by the assigned subcontract manager or CAM.
+When a subcontractor is unable to provide these reports (for example a minor subcontractor), the project should generate this information based on information gathered by the assigned subcontract manager and/or CAM.